 'Huh?
 Is that why rumors went around that you and her and stayed within your chambers for a week?'

-It wasn't the only rumor; others deduced that the two were romantically attracted to each other, especially considering that the shepherdess was a gorgeous woman.
+It wasn't the only rumor; others deduced that the two had a romantic attraction, especially considering that the shepherdess was a gorgeous woman.
 Hayden knew Logan was taking the subject to that point.

 'The Shepherdess stayed in her courts…I didn't, even until now, she hasn't stepped out,' Hayden clarified as he walked towards the front gate.

 Hayden stopped, thinking to himself.
-He had been with the subject in question during his time in the material realm.
+He had been with the subject in question during his time in the the field.

 'It should be happening right now,'